 In 2011 I self-published my humorous book Confessions of a Band Geek Mom, and as a result I was all over the media nationwide that summer.
 Someone from the University of Utah heard me on the radio and asked if I’d be interested in teaching a self-publishing course as part of the university’s Lifelong Learning program.
 I said yes, but that meant I had to get organized.
 I researched self-publishing even further, stayed one step ahead of my students, developed my own curriculum, helped friends self-publish their books, who then referred me to clients.
 I added writing and storytelling to my course curriculum, and before I knew it I was a sought-after writing and publishing consultant.

-My latest book is THE MEMOIR MIDWIFE:Nine Steps to Self-Publishing Your Book.
+My latest book is THE MEMOIR MIDWIFE:Nine Steps to Self-Publishing Your Book (Second Edition).
 And just like the title says, it walks you through every step required to self-publish a book.
 No fat here, just the facts.
 After you read it you will know if self-publishing is right for you, and if so, you’ll know exactly what to do to get the job done.

 I also jotted down some of my favorite comedy routines, expanded them into essays and published them in a book called Confessions of a Band Geek Mom.
 The book went on to become wildly popular, probably because it’s a hilarious chronicle of an exhausted, but very funny and politically incorrect mom (that would be me) trying to get parenthood and career to coexist without somebody getting hurt.
 They seem to be polar opposites determined not to meet — sort like the north and south ends of two magnets.
 Yet we keep trying to bring them together; which is either a tribute to the human spirit or the revelation of human thickheadedness.
 I haven’t figured out which, but when I do I’ll let you know.